neuaa/opensand-docker/README.md

     - more than 5 satellite terminals

     - the "simulation_id" must be between 0 and 9 included and define ip adresses of the architecture.

+**Use sand-manager GUI to start a simulation**

+**While simulation running, you can modify some parameters by**

+        - using the GUI interface (the simulation must be previously stopped) OR
+        - using the following command : ./opensand-docker --simulation-change -d 150 -fbw 100
+        This command will set the delay to 150ms (by default 125ms) and the forward bandwidth to 100MHz (by default 50MHz)

 **Running containers are listed with :**

         docker ps

-**Access to a running client with following command **
+**Access to a running client with following command**

         docker exec -it ws-$LAN_GW-$client_id-$simulation_id

 Note that default route is configured as its associated LAN_GW.

   **Remove the architecture with simulation id equal to $simulation_id** (i correspond to the id of the simulation, by default 0) :

     ./opensand-docker --destroy -i $simulation_id